mobiochem/Exercise-22-02-2022/README.md

 where /path/to/xtb/bin is the same as before (notice the "second" xtb at the end: that is the actual xtb executable, which you are linking to on the orca folder).

+# Regarding the Second Part of the Exercise
 For the second part (2_qmmm_sp) we will use trajectories having 10 snapshots (instead of 100), so please consider that the range is 10 in that part of the exercise.